-Honesty & loyalty at your door dedicated to securing what you value most
+Honesty and loyalty at you door dedicated to securing what you value most

 Electromagnetic lock, magnetic lock, or maglock is a locking device that consists of an electromagnet and armature plate.
 By attaching the electromagnet to the door frame and the armature plate to the door, a current passing through the electromagnet attracts the armature plate holding the door shut.
 Unlike an electric strike a magnetic lock has no interconnecting parts and is therefore less suitable for super high security applications because it is possible to bypass the lock by disrupting the power supply.
 Nevertheless, the strength of today's magnetic locks compares well above that of conventional door locks and they cost less than conventional light bulbs to operate.
 Power supplies incorporating a trickle-charged lead-acid battery pack should be used to retain security for short-term power outages.
 Magnetic locks possess a number of advantages over conventional locks and electric strikes.